Sourav356/Python-Solutions/README.md

 ## Contributing

-If you'd like to contribute by adding new solutions, fixing issues, or improving existing code, Feel free to contribute problem and solutions.
+If you'd like to contribute by adding new solutions, fixing issues, or improving existing code, Feel free to contribute problems and solutions.

 ## License